junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean tries not to think how Cas has managed to stuff the entire rock into his gut in the first place, let alone what *both* Naomi and Crowley would have done to get it out.
 Cas is an angel, true, so the physiology might be slightly different from normal human, but his body is still a human body.
 It might not kill him, but it gotta hurt like fuck.
 Dean grimaces in the imagined empathized pain.

 But what comes out of his mouth becomes: "Why didn't you come to us?!
 To me?!
 Goddammit, Cas!
 You have dick angels *and* demons on your tails!
 Just like back then!
 Remember?
 Raphael and Crowley?
-Or did you just think you can beat them all by yourself?
-That you don't need us?
+Or did you just think you can beat them all by yourself? *Again?* That you don't need us?
 We are just petty little humans who can't do anything, is that it?
 Are we not family?
 Cas, what are we to you?"

 Fury burns fast, especially with a rough night of lack of sleep and probably a little too much alcohol, it burns through his head in the blink of an eye like how forest fire burns the forest in California every spring.
 Dean raises his voice, snapping louder and faster.
 The more he thinks about it, the angrier he feels.
 The rage flashes through his whole body.